Multi-turn Evaluation of Anthropomorphic Behaviours in Large Language Models: Technical Appendices and Supplementary Material

-\section{Behaviours and use domains}
+\subsection{Behaviours and use domains}

 Below, we share the list of anthropomorphic behaviours we evaluate along with their definitions.
 The first three categories encompass \emph{self-referential behaviours}, i.e., content cues in which a model self-describes in human-like ways (e.g., claims to have \textit{personal relationships}).
 The last category, \textit{relationship-building} encompasses \emph{relational behaviours}, i.e., content cues that exhibit human-like interactions or behaviours towards users (e.g., expressing \textit{empathy} towards a user) (Table~\ref{tab:a1}).
-We also share the list of scenarios in the four use domains (Table~\ref{tab:a2}).
+We also share the list of scenarios in the four use domains (Table~\ref{tab:a2}), and an example of how a base prompt is contexualised to different scenarios (Table~\ref{tab:a3}).